 Diversity in the workplace is top-of-mind for nearly all business leaders right now.
 Acquiring talent externally allows your organization to bring on new team members with varying backgrounds, levels of experience and a fresh perspective from outside of the company.

 The true cost of talent acquisition depends on a number of factors, including the size of your business, industry, the time it takes to fill a position and which technologies you use to source job candidates.
-A leading study from SHRM estimates an average cost of $4,129 with a total hiring period of around 42 days.
+A 2022 study from SHRM estimates an average cost of $4,700.

-Let’s briefly review the key advantages of developing employees:
+Let’s briefly review the key advantages of developing and hiring existing employees:

 - Address skills gaps